Wildlife Conservation Canines and Ethology Lab

 All volunteers will have to get animal care certification from the UCLA in accordance with the CCAC.

 The majority of our volunteers are in Biology/Marine Biology or Psychology/Neuroscience at Dalhousie.
-But we also have students from other disciplines, SMU students and non-students volunteering in the lab.
+But we also have students from other disciplines, and local universities (e.g., SMU), as well as non-students volunteering in the lab.

 Please, if you have not done so yet:

-- We use this for scheduling, any field work announcements, meetings, and some socializing.
+- We use this for scheduling, any field work announcements, meetings, and some socialising.

 - We ask that you stick to one to two hours a week to begin with, and after a few weeks if you have time and would prefer more hours, feel free to add more.